What is an invasive Streptococcus pneumoniae infection?

 Who gets S. pneumoniae infections?

 Many people carry S. pneumoniae without becoming ill.
-Unvaccinated children, the elderly, and other people with weakened immune systems are the most at risk for invasive infection.
-However, some people get an invasive infection for no apparent reason.
+Unvaccinated children, the elderly, and other people with weakened immune systems are the most at risk for invasive infection, but some people get an invasive infection for no apparent reason.

 How is S. pneumoniae spread?

-What are the signs and symptoms of S. pneumoniae infection?
+What are the symptoms of S. pneumoniae infection?

 Signs and symptoms depend on the part of the body affected.
 Invasive infection often includes fever, chills, and irritability.
 Headache, stiff neck, confusion, sleepiness, vomiting, and poor feeding can occur with meningitis.